Holy Wells

-Almost every part of Ireland has at least one Holy Well, places usually associated with local saints and whose water is believed by many to have healing properties.
+Almost every part of Ireland has at least one Holy Well, places usually associated with local saints with water believed by many to have healing properties.
 There are over 3000 of them.

 Some wells are still tended to carefully by local people, with flowers and nice planting surrounding them, some have statues close by and have had access improved with steps or cleared pathways.
 Others are hidden away and overgrown, but locals will be able to direct you to them.

-The pre-Christian belief that drinking from or bathing in the water associated with gods or goddesses would confer gifts of wisdom or healing meld almost seamless with the Christian belief of healing bestowed by saints.
+The pre-Christian belief, that drinking from or bathing in the water associated with gods or goddesses would confer gifts of wisdom or healing, meld almost seamlessly with the Christian belief of healing bestowed by saints.

 With the coming of Christianity to Ireland the old pagan wells, rather than being abandoned, were gradually given new significance in line with new beliefs, probably with the support of pragmatic missionaries.

-Church authorities today are not generally supportive of the devotion shown by some Catholics for their local wells, but in spite of this an annual mass is still said at a number of them.
+Church authorities today are not generally supportive of the devotion shown to local wells but in spite of this an annual mass is still said at a number of them.

 Rags and Other Offerings